fknives/Android-Tutorial-Test-ShowCase/codekata/core.instructionset.md

 ### 1. `fetchingIsLazy`

-As usual we are staring with the easiest test.
+As usual we are starting with the easiest test.
 We verify that the request is not called until the flow is not touched.

 So just verify the request is not called yet: